kunalkandekar/Picadillo/README.txt

 INTRODUCTION
 ------------
-The idea is simple: Track collisions of hash values (NOT buckets) in a hashtable (does not matter if open addressing or closed), and  during lookups (whether for retrieving or removing) only compare the *hash values* and avoid comparing the actual keys *unless* a hash collision is detected.
+The idea is simple: Track collisions of hash values (*NOT* buckets) in a hashtable, and  during lookups, only compare the *hash values* and avoid comparing the actual keys *unless* a hash collision has been detected.
 Since a hash value is a small, fixed size (usually 4 or 8 bytes), a hash comparison is much faster (on the order of a couple of instructions) than an actual key comparison, which might involve comparison of variable length strings, or more complex objects.
+More importantly, and less obviously, avoiding a direct key comparison also avoids referencing the key object in memory, which reduces the need to load it from memory into the CPU caches, thus reducing effective memory, as well as making more efficient usage of the cache, and hence the number of cache misses and loads.

+The idea applies regardless of whether the hashtable uses open addressing or closed, and applies to all lookups, either for retrieving or removing.

 However, as explained below, it requires "perfect collision awareness," which means if unexpected or arbitrary keys are searched, lookups can give *false*